 TCM has entered into an agreement with Sustainalytics for the screening of the portfolios of the TCM equity funds on ESG criteria (UN Global Compact and Controversial Weapons).

-Currently the fund has 86 (equally weighted) stocks in portfolio, which are spread over 21 different countries.
-The countries with the largest weightings are now Pakistan (20.10%), Vietnam (13.16%) and Bangladesh (8.69%).
+Currently the fund has 89 (equally weighted) stocks in portfolio, which are spread over 21 different countries.
+The countries with the largest weightings are now Pakistan (18.88%), Vietnam (12.88%) and Bangladesh (10.94%).
 In these markets we currently find the most interesting high dividend stocks, which meet our quality requirements.
 The country weightings are thus mainly determined by the relative attractiveness of the market as a whole relative to other countries.
 Consequently, the fund differs significantly from the benchmark index.
+Within the fund we added to our positions in Bangladesh by buying Jamuna Oil and Meghna Petroleum, both trading currently at around ten times earnings and a dividend yield of 5%.

 No rights may be derived from this publication.
 You are referred to the prospectus and Key Investor Information Document for the fund's terms and conditions.
 These documents may be obtained from the website or the address mentioned below.
 The manager of IIF has obtained a licence for this fund from the Netherlands Authority for the Financial Markets in accordance with the provisions of the Financial Supervision.